The Telomian is a rare purebred dog which is the only native Malaysian dog that has been outside of Malaysia.

 Their rough breeding history meant that only the strongest were able to survive, and they have maintained their durability over the years.

-In their old age, they can sometimes develop joint pain from all of the high-impact jumping activity that they do, but this is easily treated with an anti-inflammatory from the vet’s office.
+In their old age, they can sometimes develop joint pain from all of the high-impact jumping activities that they do, but this is easily treated with an anti-inflammatory from the vet’s office.

 A Good Guard Dog?

-If you’re opting for the Telomian then you already know that this dog is meant for hunting and isn’t a right fit for a family.
+If you’re opting for the Telomian then you already know that this dog is meant for hunting and isn’t the right fit for a family.

 If you are living alone, however, or have very few roommates, the Telomian might be the perfect dog breed for you and if you’re specifically looking for a guard dog then you’ve definitely made the right choice.